Elektrėnai Power Plant

+History

 The plant was built in stages between 1960 and 1972.
 The Strėva River was dammed to supply it with cooling water, creating the Elektrėnai Reservoir.
-As of 2008 the plant comprised eight units fired with natural gas, heavy fuel oil, and a bitumen-based fuel known as Orimulsion, imported from Venezuela.
+In 2008, the plant comprised eight units fired with natural gas.
+In the past, it used heavy fuel oil and, for a brief period in 1990s, a bitumen-based fuel known as Orimulsion imported from Venezuela.
 It was designed as a base load plant, and generated about 10 TWh per year until 1992.
 Its operations were then reduced to about 5% of its capacity, since it acted only as a reserve in the Lithuanian power system.
-In 2012 9th block had been opened.

 After the shutdown of the Ignalina nuclear power plant in 2009, the plant became the primary source of Lithuania's electrical power.
-Since the plant does not meet European Union environmental guidelines, a number of improvement projects have been proposed.
+Since the plant did not meet European Union environmental guidelines, improvement projects have been proposed.
 A flue-gas desulfurization project was completed in September 2008.
-In December 2007, Economy Ministry Undersecretary Arturas Dainius announced that a new 400-MW combined cycle unit would be built at the site as well.
-The cost of the new unit was estimated at 252 million euros; 57% of the funding will be supplied by the European Union, 33% by the plant, and the remaining 10% by the National Ignalina Decommissioning Fund.
-In 2012 9th unit had been opened, which cost in total 377 million euros.
+In December 2007, Ministry of Economy announced that a new 400 MW combined cycle unit would be built at the site as well.
+The cost of the new unit was estimated at 252 million euros; 57% of the funding was planned to be supplied by the European Union, 33% by the plant, and the remaining 10% by the National Ignalina Decommissioning Fund.
+In 2012, a 9th unit was opened, which cost 377 million euros.
+It was built by a Spanish company Iberdrola Ingenieria y Construccion.

-The plant also supplies district heating to the town of Elektrėnai, established in 1962 to support its workers.
+The plant supplies district heating to the town of Elektrėnai, established in 1962, originally to support its workers.

-An interesting feature is that two of the three chimneys of EPP serve also as electricity pylons.